TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-typescript.md

 You can only use the `await` operator inside an `async` function.
 The [Async IIFE](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/async_function#async_iife) pattern can be used to write async code at the top level.
 Our async sample code is wrapped inside an anonymous async function that is declared and executed immediately.

 The [await operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await) is used to wait for a promise or thenable and get its fulfillment value.
 That is, `await PromiseLike<T>` returns `T`.
 Behind the scenes, the runtime calls `then` with a callback that resumes execution with the remaining code in the function.
-If the argument to `await` is not a thenable, a new resolved Promise is created and used.
+If the argument to `await` is a simple value, a new resolved Promise is created for that value and then waited on.

 The `try ... catch` handles rejected promises, reinforcing the equivalence between exceptions in synchronous code and rejected promises in asynchronous code.